 What's a secret obsession of yours that most people don't know about?

-Thanks for reading Protocol Pipeline.
-A special thank you to Tim Grieve for editing this week's edition.
+Thanks for reading this week's Protocol Pipeline.
+Don't forget to go vote, although I won't tell you who to vote for!
 If you like what you're reading, sign up here to get it in your inbox.
 Send story tips and newsletter feedback to firstname.lastname@example.org.